Ben L. Salomon: Medal of Honor recognition

 Capt.
 Edmund G. Love, the 27th Division historian, was a part of the team that found Salomon's body.
 At the request of Brig.
 Gen. Ogden J. Ross, the assistant commander of the 27th Division, Love gathered eyewitness accounts and prepared a recommendation for the Medal of Honor for Salomon.

 The recommendation was returned by Maj.
 Gen. George W. Griner, the commanding general of the 27th Division.
 Officially, Griner declined to approve the award because Salomon was "in the medical service and wore a Red Cross brassard upon his arm.
 Under the rules of the Geneva Convention, to which the United States subscribes, no medical officer can bear arms against the enemy."
 However, the guideline for awarding the Medal of Honor to medical non-combatants states that one may not receive the Medal of Honor for actions in an offensive.
 More recent interpretations of the convention, as well as the US Laws of Land Warfare, allow use of personal weapons (i.e., rifles and pistols) in self-defense or in defense of patients and staff, as long as the medical soldier does not wear the Red Cross.
 Part of the problem in Salomon's citation was that a machine gun is considered a "crew-served" weapon, not an individual one.

-Prior to Salomon, only two Jewish Americans had been awarded Medals of Honor during World War II, and none for Korea, though some (like Salomon) have been decorated years later, including Pfc.
-Leonard M. Kravitz (uncle and namesake of the pop star Lenny Kravitz) and Corporal Tibor Rubin, who was awarded the Medal of Honor in 2005.

 In 1951, Love again resubmitted the recommendation through the Office of the Chief of Military History.
 The recommendation was returned without action with another pro-forma reason: the time limit for submitting World War II awards had passed.
 In 1969, another Medal of Honor recommendation was submitted by Lt.
 Gen. Hal B. Jennings, the Surgeon General of the United States Army.
 In 1970, Stanley R. Resor, Secretary of the Army, recommended approval and forwarded the recommendation to the Secretary of Defense.
 The recommendation was returned without action.

 In 1998, the recommendation was re-submitted by Dr. Robert West (USC Dental School) through Congressman Brad Sherman, with the support of Maj.
 Gen. Patrick D. Sculley, new chief of the Army Dental Corps.
 Finally, on May 1, 2002, President George W. Bush presented Salomon's Medal of Honor to Dr. West.
 West then presented the Medal to Sculley for permanent placement in the Army Medical Department Museum in San Antonio, Texas.
 A replica of Salomon's Medal of Honor is displayed at the USC Dental School.
 The Army Medical Department, at this point, was supportive.